rust-embedded/wg/rfcs/0393-digital-v3.md

 # Summary
 [summary]: #summary

-This RFC proposes `digital::v3` fallible interface and un-deprecation of `digital::v1` interface.
+This RFC proposes `digital::v3` with both fallible and infallible interfaces and deprecation of the `digital::v2` interface.

 # Motivation
 [motivation]: #motivation